 There’s nothing worse than anxiously waiting for your muffins to bake, taking them out of the oven to fill your kitchen with the delightfully fragrant aroma of banana, nutmeg, and cinnamon, grabbing one to set on the cooling rack and realizing… oh no, they’re stuck!

 Line and grease your muffin tin to ensure easy removal every time.
-Stuck muffins crumble quick, and we want 12 fluffy muffins to top with ganache.
+Stuck muffins crumble quick, and we want fluffy and moist muffins here!

 The first thing you want to do is smash your ripe bananas with a fork.
 Ideally, you’ll have little chunks of banana throughout your muffins, adding moisture and flavor to each bite.